Project-HAMi/HAMi/README.md

 ![img](./imgs/hard_limit.jpg)

 > Note:
-1. **After installing HAMi, the value of `nvidia.com/gpu` registered on the node defaults to the "number of vGPUs".**
+1. **After installing HAMi, the value of `nvidia.com/gpu` registered on the node defaults to the number of vGPUs.**
-2. **When requesting resources in a pod, `nvidia.com/gpu` refers to the "number of physical GPUs required by the current pod".**
+2. **When requesting resources in a pod, `nvidia.com/gpu` refers to the number of physical GPUs required by the current pod.**

 ### Supported devices